EkaterinaJavaDev/JsonExporterOpentelemetryJavaAgent/README.md

 1. **Download Required Files**

-   - Download `CustomTracesMetricsLogsExporter.jar` from the root of the project.
+   - Download `CustomTracesMetricsLogsExporter-0.0.1.jar` from the root of the project.
    - Download `opentelemetry-javaagent.jar` (version 2.9.0) from the root of the project.

 2. **Specify Paths to the Files**